News of the World: End of publication

 It was announced on 7 July 2011 that, after 168 years in print, the newspaper would print its final edition on 10 July 2011 following revelations of the ongoing phone hacking scandal, with the loss of 200 jobs.
 The paper announced that all profits from the final edition – 74 pence out of the £1 cover price – would go to "good causes", and advertising space would be given to charities; the remaining 26 pence for each copy went to retailers selling the paper and to wholesalers.
 Shutting the newspaper cost News Group Newspapers around £240m.

-Downing Street said it had no role in the decision.
+The government of the United Kingdom said it had no role in the decision.
 James Murdoch claimed that the company was fully co-operating with ongoing police investigations.

 The edition of 10 July 2011 of the News of the World carried its final headline, "Thank You & Goodbye", superimposed on top of a collage of past front pages.
-The back cover featured an out-of-context quote from George Orwell in 1946, and a recent quote from a NotW reader.
+The back cover featured a quote from George Orwell's Nineteen Eighty-Four that mentions the paper, and a recent quote from a NotW reader.
 The final edition also included a 48-page pullout documenting the history of the paper.
 On 9 July 2011, after production of the final edition wrapped, editor Colin Myler led the staff out of the building, where he held a press conference thanking the staff and its readers, concluding, "In the best tradition, we are going to the pub."
 The paper's final, and unattributed, editorial, stated that "Phones were hacked, and for that this newspaper is truly sorry... there is no justification for this appalling wrongdoing."
 The final edition sold 3.8 million copies, about a million more than usual.

-There was soon speculation that News International would launch a Sunday edition of The Sun to replace the News of the World, and it did, on 26 February 2012.
+News International launched a Sunday edition of The Sun to replace the News of the World on 26 February 2012 following speculation.
 The domain names sunonsunday.co.uk, thesunonsunday.co.uk and thesunonsunday.com were registered on 5 July 2011 by News International Newspapers Limited.